niravkapoor/Parking-Lot/README.md

 2. For dev mode : npm run dev
 3. For production build : npm run prod. dist directory will be created.

-Note : Typescript , is used to created project in order to show the object oriented design of Parking Lot.
+Note : Typescript has been used, to created project in order to show the object oriented design of Parking Lot.

 After starting the project :